 House Bill No. 615 introduces new policies and procedures for public schools in Texas regarding students who knowingly produce or distribute intimate videos or images of other students.
 The bill mandates that if a principal suspects a student has engaged in such misconduct, they must initiate an investigation.
 This investigation must be documented and include interviews, evidence collection, and actions taken.
 Additionally, the principal is required to designate a staff member to provide supportive measures to affected students, regardless of their participation in the investigation.
-The bill also outlines the timeline for completing the investigation and communicating findings to the impacted students and their guardians.
+The bill also stipulates that information about available supportive services must be communicated to students and their guardians at the start of each school year.

-Furthermore, the bill emphasizes the importance of ensuring the safety and well-being of all students involved.
-If misconduct is confirmed, the principal or their designee must take appropriate disciplinary actions, which may include removal from class or participation in educational programs about the harm caused by such actions.
-The bill also stipulates that any disciplinary measures must comply with existing laws regarding students with disabilities.
-This legislation is set to take effect in the 2025-2026 school year, with provisions for immediate effect if passed by a two-thirds majority.
+The bill outlines a timeline for investigations, requiring them to be completed within ten school days, with provisions for extensions if necessary.
+It emphasizes the importance of privacy and compliance with federal and state laws regarding student records.
+If misconduct is confirmed, the principal must take appropriate disciplinary actions, which may include removal from class or educational programs about the harm caused by such actions.
+The bill also ensures that any disciplinary measures for students with disabilities comply with relevant laws.
+This legislation is set to take effect in the 2025-2026 school year, pending approval.

 Statutes affected: